vinceskahan/v5wiki/Minimize-writes-on-SD-cards.md

 sudo rm /var/tmp/*
 ```

-Mount new storage and resume logging
+Mount new storage and resume logging:

 ```
 sudo mount -a
 sudo /etc/init.d/rsyslog start
 ```

 The Apache web server will not work after this until temporary storage for Apache logs is recreated in memory.
-Create a bash script file with the following content:
+Create a bash script file named initalize-apache-logs with the following content:

 ```
 #!/bin/bash